Primary Navigation Mobile

 What is the Dartford Crossing?

 Nowadays, the Dartford Crossing toll road consists of a bridge and a pair of two-lane tunnels.
 The second tunnel was added in the 1970s to allow two lanes of traffic to cross in each direction, rather than one.
-In the 1980s, and with the tunnel infrastructure struggling to cope with the ever increasing number of vehicle crossings, the Queen Elizabeth II (QE II) Bridge was built to carry all southbound traffic, leaving the tunnel to handle northbound vehicles.
+By the 1980s, the tunnel infrastructure was struggling to cope with the ever increasing number of vehicles, and so the Queen Elizabeth II (QE II) Bridge was built to carry all southbound traffic, leaving the tunnels to handle northbound vehicles.

 The bridge was built at a cost of £120 million to cope with the anticipated growth of traffic using the M25 London Orbital.
-That’s the ring road around the capital, much like the Boulevard Périphérique around central Paris that was completed in the 1970s.
+That’s the ring road around the capital, much like the Boulevard Périphérique around central Paris.
+Coincidentally, one or our writers’ grandfathers was involved in insuring the bridge’s construction.

 What junction is the Dartford Crossing?

 On the M25, the Dartford Crossing sits between junctions 1A and 31.
-Technically speaking, the Dartford Crossing isn’t actually on the M25 – it’s a separate stretch of road numbered A282.
+Technically speaking, the Dartford Crossing isn’t part of the M25 – it’s a separate stretch of road numbered A282.
+As such, it marks both the beginning and end of the M25.

-If you want to avoid taking the crossing travelling southbound, exit the motorway at Junction 30, and take the A13 west into London central or A13 east towards Stanford-le-Hope and Southend-on-Sea.
+If you want to avoid taking the crossing travelling southbound, exit the motorway at Junction 30, and take the A13 west into central London or the A13 east towards Stanford-le-Hope and Southend-on-Sea.
 If you’re travelling northbound, you can leave the motorway before crossing at the Littlebrook Interchange, at Junction 1A.

 There are no other vehicle crossings along the Thames to the east; to the west the nearest options are the Woolwich ferry or Blackwall Tunnel.